 The suspension was not related to performance-enhancing drugs found in her system.

-- Be available for testing during a daily 60-minute window
+- Be physically available at a specified location during a designated 60-minute window each day

 Official Reason for the Ban